eclipse-hono/hono/site/documentation/content/concepts/device-identity.md

 response is then used to verify the client certificate's revocation status.
 Revocation check can be configured using the [Tenant](/hono/docs/api/management/#/tenants) resource of Device Registry Management API.

-OCSP revocation check is supported for HTTP, MQTT, AMQP and CoAP protocol adapters.
+OCSP revocation check is supported for all protocol adapters.

 {{% notice info %}}
-This feature is experimental and may be subject to change in future releases.
+This feature is experimental and may be subject to change in future releases without further notice.
 Current implementation checks the revocation of end entity certificates only (with CA:FALSE in basic constraints extension).
 If OCSP revocation check is enabled and revocation status cannot be determined, the protocol adapter will reject the connection.
 Hono currently does not cache OCSP responses so frequent connections may cause high load on OCSP responders.
 {{% /notice %}}

 ### JSON Web Token based Authentication